balajialg/Datahub-Test-Repo/_sources/changerequirements.md

 **As an instructor, Can I request a custom image with different installation requirements?**

-It depends on your required.
+It depends on your requirement.
 Please do send an email to Eric Van Dusen (ericvd@berkeley.edu)/Balaji Alwar (balajialwar@berkeley.edu) with your detailed requirement.